OpenTimer/Parser-SPEF/README.md

   }
 }
 ```
 After the parse succeeds, you can access the parsed data stored in the parser.

+### struct Spef
 The parser is a `struct Spef` that has following public member data:

 | Name | Type | Description |
 | ------------- |:-------------| :--------------|